redbadger/awesome-badger/stuartharris/wasmcloud/README.md

 Imagine the concentric layers of an onion where you can only call inwards (i.e. from an outer layer to an inner layer).
 Let's see how this might work by starting at its core.

 I've augmented each layer's description with a simple code example.
-I've used Rust for this, because it's awesome!
-Fight me.
+I've used [Rust][rust] for this, because it's awesome!
+[Fight me][rust-post].
 Even if you don't know Rust, it should be easy to understand this example, but I've added a commentary that may help, just in case.
 You can try out the example from this [Github repository][onion-code].

 ![Onion Architecture](./onion.svg)